-&lt;sup>21 See Life 2.17 ("a man who was a Greek and divine"), 2.40.
+See Vit.
+Apoll.
+2.17 ("a man who was a Greek and divine"), 2.40.

-&lt;sup>22 Cf. Janet Downie, "Palamedes and the Wisdom of India in Philostratus' Life of Apollonius of Tyana," Mouseion 13 (2016): 65-83, who argues convincingly that "one of the central concerns of the Life of Apollonius [is]: what is the nature and value of Hellenism in a cosmopolitan, imperial world?" and writes: "Apollonius' encounter with Palamedes in India situates Greek paideia in the context of a wider geography of wisdom and exposes it to critique.
+Cf. Janet Downie, "Palamedes and the Wisdom of India in Philostratus' Life of Apollonius of Tyana," Mouseion 13 (2016): 65-83, who argues convincingly that "one of the central concerns of the Life of Apollonius [is]: what is the nature and value of Hellenism in a cosmopolitan, imperial world?" and writes: "Apollonius' encounter with Palamedes in India situates Greek paideia in the context of a wider geography of wisdom and exposes it to critique.
 In the story of Palamedes' tumulus, Philostratus explores the possibility of revising Hellenic cultural memory" (both quotations from the summary at 65).
-For Downie, Philostratus' reference to Palamedes in 3.22 offers a critique of Greek cultural memory, shaped to a large extent by the Iliad, and invites Philostratus to adopt a more cosmopolitan outlook-which he does when he restores the cult of Palamedes in Life 4.
+For Downie, Philostratus's reference to Palamedes in 3.22 offers a critique of Greek cultural memory, shaped to a large extent by the Iliad, and invites Philostratus to adopt a more cosmopolitan outlook-which he does when he restores the cult of Palamedes in Vit.
+Apoll.
+4.

-from a Greek to a more cosmopolitan sage.
+undergoes a transformation from a Greek to a more cosmopolitan sage.
 This transformation begins with Iarchas telling that Apollonius's Greek wisdom is worthwhile, but still lacking (3.16):

-In amazement Apollonius asked [Iarchas] how he knew, and he replied, "You have come with a part of this wisdom, but not of all" ("καὶ σὺ μέτοχος," ἔφη, "τῆς σοφίας ταύτης ἥκεις, ἀλλ' οὕπω πάσης").
-"Will you let me learn it all, then?" ("διδάξη οὖν με," ἔφη, "τὴν σοφίαν πᾶσαν;") Apollonius asked.
+In amazement Apollonius asked [Iarchas] how he knew, and he replied, "You have come with a part of this wisdom, but not of all" (καὶ σὺ μέτοχος, ἔφη, τῆς σοφίας ταύτης ἥκεις, ἀλλ' οὕπω πάσης).
+"Will you let me learn it all, then?" (διδάξῃ οὖν με, ἔφῃ, τὴν σοφίαν πᾶσαν) Apollonius asked.
 "Unstintingly," Iarchas replied.

-An allusion to this conversation occurs in 3.50, where Philostratus writes that Apollonius only leaves the Brahmins after having acquired "all their doctrines, both avowed and secret" (λόγους φανερούς τε καὶ ἀπορρήτους πάντας).
-In the letter that accompanies the camels Apollonius sends back to Iarchas (3.51), Apollonius testifies again to his transformation by stressing the universal appeal of the wisdom of the Indians ("you also shared your special wisdom with me, and showed me a path through heaven") and implying the difference between this universal wisdom and Greek knowledge ("I will recall all this to the Greeks").
-In the remainder of the Life, Apollonius represents this ideal of glocalised wisdom, in which the traditions of various peoples interact.
-In 4.16, for instance, Apollonius tells his followers how he coincides with wisdom or a philosophical frame of mind" and hence "is neither exclusively nor primarily a racial category, but a moral and cultural one" (Power, Paideia & Pythagoreanism: Greek Identity, Conceptions or the Relationship between Philosophers and Monarchs and Political Ideals in Philostratus' Life of Apollonius [Amsterdam: J.C.
+An allusion to this conversation occurs in 3.50, where Philostratus writes that Apollonius only leaves the Brahmins after having acquired "all their doctrines, both avowed and secret" ( $\lambda \delta \gamma \circ \upsilon \varsigma \phi \alpha \nu \varepsilon \rho \circ \upsilon \varsigma \tau \varepsilon \kappa \alpha i \dot{\alpha} \pi \circ \rho \rho \eta \tau \circ \upsilon \varsigma \pi \dot{\alpha} \nu \tau \alpha \varsigma$ ).
+In the letter that accompanies the camels Apollonius sends back to Iarchas (3.51), Apollonius testifies again to his transformation by stressing the universal appeal of the wisdom of the Indians ("you also shared your special wisdom with me, and showed me a path through heaven") and implying the difference this culture assumes a notably cosmopolitan shape and incorporates the wisdom of many other groups besides the Greeks.
+I also take this to be the import of the statement "to a wise man Greece is everywhere, and he will not consider or believe any place to be deserted or uncivilized" (Philostratus, Vit.
+Apoll.
+1.35).
+Cf. Adam Kemezis's observation on the paradoxical nature of Philostratus's Hellenic wisdom: "For all their remoteness ..., it is in these locales that Apollonius will encounter the wisdom of the Indians, which he embraces as the truest and, paradoxically, the most Hellenic" (Greek Narratives of the Roman Empire under the Severans: Cassius Dio, Philostratus and Herodian [Cambridge: Cambridge University Press, 2014], 169).
+Cf. also Jaap-Jan Flinterman's remark that Greekness, for Philostratus, "more or less coincides with wisdom or a philosophical frame of mind" and hence "is neither exclusively nor primarily a racial category, but a moral and cultural one" (Power, Paideia & Pythagoreanism: Greek Identity, Conceptions of the Relationship between Philosophers and Monarchs and Political Ideals in Philostratus' Life of Apollonius [Amsterdam: J.C.
 Gieben, 1995], 91).